Carrots & Cookies

 ↓ Jump to Recipe

-Blue smoothie bowl with blueberries, banana slices, and granola as toppings served in a white bowl.
+Blue smoothie bowl topped with banana slices, blueberries, and granola.

-Believe it or not, Blue Spirulina is the secret ingredient to most 'mermaid' blue smoothie bowls, no food dyes involved! 😍
+Did you know that Blue Spirulina is the secret ingredient to most 'mermaid' blue smoothie bowls?
+No food dyes involved. 🤩

 Jump to: